Veilfire/Veilfire-Chat/README.md

 ## Coming soon

 - More tools!
-- MCP tools exposed directly to the model via the OpenAI tools API
 - Embedding model support which will feed into...
 - VectorDB integration for RAG capabilities